 Advice for Competitors

-NOTE: If you are currently building a vehicle you would be wise to contact the Chief Inspector for advice on how to proceed.
+NOTE: If you are currently building a vehicle you would be wise to contact the Chief Inspector for advice what you will be required to do.

-Drivers, Riders or members of their team MUST nominate for at least one job during Speed Week.
+All Entrants must volunteer; Drivers, Riders or members of their team MUST nominate for at least one job during Speed Week.
 Details must be provided on the entry form for it to be accepted by the Event Committee.
-No details and your entry will be returned to you.
-For more information about the jobs required or to nominate for a job go to the Jobs Register .
+If you have not nominated a volunteer position your entry will be returned to you.
+For more information about the jobs required or to nominate for a job go to the Volunteers Register .

 We also welcome anyone else who wishes to volunteer and help with the event, you do not even have to be a member.

 When you fill out your entry form you will need to nominate the the engine capacity and body class that you will be competing in.
 For information about these classes go to for car and trucks page and for motorcycle page.

 1.2 Fuel Register

 You get to choose what type of fuel you will use in your vehicle and this must be nominated on your entry form.
 But this will also determine the class that you run in.
 Basically there are two fuel classes, GAS (pump fuel) and FUEL (all other types of fuel).
 For information about the types of fuel you can buy and the class of these fuels go to Fuels, Safety Data Sheets, Suppliers page.

 See the Fuel Storage Register for more information about how to complete this part of the entry form.